Salud

 Calculator Free · Private

 The Cooper 12-minute run test estimates aerobic fitness (VO2 max) by measuring how far you can run in exactly 12 minutes.
-Developed by Dr. Kenneth Cooper in 1968, it remains one of the most validated field tests for cardiorespiratory endurance.
-Enter your distance, sex, and age to get your estimated VO2 max in ml/kg/min and see how you rank against Cooper Institute fitness norms.
+Developed by Dr. Kenneth Cooper in 1968 and published in JAMA, it remains one of the most validated and widely used field tests for cardiorespiratory endurance.
+Enter your distance, sex, and age to get your estimated VO2 max in ml/kg/min and see how you rank against Cooper Institute fitness norms for your age group.

 When to use this calculator